mohammadjalalfazli/Drawer-Pull-Left-Flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter applications.
+In this project i devloped the hidden menu feature, Which you can use it in your applications.

 A few resources to get you started if this is your first Flutter project: